About Don Meyer

 - Living with a Brother or Sister with Special Needs: a Book for Sibs;

 - Views from our Shoes: Growing up with a brother or sister with special needs;

-- Thicker than Water: Essays by Adult Siblings of People with Disabilities
+- Thicker than Water: Essays by Adult Siblings of People with Disabilities; and

 Don has been interviewed by ABC News’ 20/20, Nightline, and World News Tonight; Newsweek; The New York Times; The Washington Post; Newsday; Ladies Home Journal; National Public Radio; Good Housekeeping as well as numerous local news outlets for stories regarding siblings’ concerns.